iainhouston/bradford-abbas.uk/README.md

 Regular maintenance
 ===============

-Exhaustive detail can be found in my web log document ["DrupalVM in use"](https://iainhouston.com/drupalbapc/)
+Further information  can be found in my web log post [Overview of the Parish Council website](https://iainhouston.com/bapcoverview/)

 TO DO items